GitW1n/Web-Scrape-Wave/README.md

 Ability to enter a list of links for parsing.
 Support for various types of objects for parsing, such as URLs and headers.
 Checking the connection status to sites.
-Saving results in different formats (planned for the future).
+Saving results in different formats.
 Currently in development:
 Parsing of various types of objects.
 Support for multitasking and asynchronous parsing.